8 July 2019

 II.
 Market Competition

-Even though China has the craftsmanship required by many top international brands, the industry has yet to catch up in terms of branding and product design.
+Even though China has the craftsmanship required by many top international brands, the industry has yet to catch up in terms of brand names because its product design still trails behind overseas brands.
+Foreign companies dominate the mainland high-end jewellery market with their long-established brand history and superb design technology.
+Most Chinese brands are mid-to-high-end brands targeting middle-class consumers.

-The huge potential of China’s consumer market has seen numerous international jewellery giants keen to stake their claim in the sector.
-To this end, many of the world’s leading jewellery brands have already entered the mainland market, including De Beers, the world’s largest dealer of diamonds, Cartier, the celebrated French jewellery and watch giant, and Perles De Tahiti.
+The huge potential of China’s consumer market has led to many of the world’s leading jewellery brands making moves to enter the mainland market.
+These include De Beers, the world’s largest dealer of diamonds, Cartier, the celebrated French jewellery and watch giant, and Perles De Tahiti.
 A number of Hong Kong brands, most notably Chow Tai Fook and TSL, have also followed suit.

-The arrival of so many foreign brands has inevitability seen them competing for market share with the local brands.
-The mainland jewellery market is currently dominated by brands such as Chow Tai Fook, Chow Sang Sang, Luk Fook, Laofengxiang, Lao Miao, Ming Jewelry, TSL and Chow Tai Seng.
+The arrival of so many foreign brands has inevitably seen them competing for market share with local brands.
+The mainland jewellery market is currently dominated by brands such as Chow Tai Fook, Chow Sang Sang, Luk Fook, Laofengxiang, Lao Miao, Ming Jewelry, and Chow Tai Seng.

-Overall, jewellery brands are developing at a rapid pace, while stepping up their expansion into China’s second- and third-tier cities.
+Overall, jewellery brands are developing rapidly and stepping up their expansion into China’s second- and third-tier cities.
 Over the next few years, many of these brands will need the help of franchisees to complete their moves into the second-, third- and fourth-tier cities.
-Given their superior local resources, many of these franchisees will be well equipped to access the sales channels in these new territories.
+Given their superior local resources, many of these franchisees will be well equipped to access sales channels in these new territories.

 III.
 Sales Channels

-Mainland jewellery retail and wholesale channels can be divided into the following categories: jewellery counters at shopping malls, chain stores, supermarkets, specialty stores and specialised markets.
-Chinese consumers mainly shop for jewellery on weekends and public holidays, typically making their purchases at department stores’ jewellery counters.
-The proportion of consumers making their purchases at independent shops and chain stores, however, is now on the increase.
+Mainland jewellery retail and wholesale channels can be divided into the following categories: jewellery counters at shopping malls, specialty stores and experience stores.
+Chinese consumers mainly shop for jewellery at weekends and on public holidays, typically making their purchases at department stores’ jewellery counters.
+The proportion of consumers making their purchases at independent shops and chain stores, however, is on the increase.

-Over the past few years, China’s jewellery brands have moved increasingly into e-commerce.
+Over the past few years, China’s jewellery brands have increasingly moved into e-commerce.
 The success of its ‘website + experience store’ concept, for instance, has seen zbird.com expand swiftly on the mainland.
-Both Chow Tai Fook and Chow Sang Sang, sell online via Tmall.com, while Chow Tai Fook runs its own B2C shop.
-Despite the recent explosive growth of e-commerce across China, the fact that the online sale of jewellery currently accounts for just 5% of the industry’s total demonstrates that the market is still very much dominated by the traditional brand-name jewellery stores.
+Chow Tai Fook and Chow Sang Sang have their own B2C platforms.
+Many see the O2O model as the way forward for jewellery companies.
+However, despite the recent explosive growth of e-commerce across China, the fact that online sales of jewellery currently account for just 5% of the industry total demonstrates that the market is still very much dominated by traditional brand-name jewellery stores.

-For many, the mainland’s trade fairs offer the most effective means of getting an overview of the jewellery sector in China and beyond, while also being the best places to meet dealers.
-Mainland jewellery fairs scheduled for the second half of 2018 include:
+For many, trade fairs in China offer the most effective means of getting the latest information on the jewellery sector in China and beyond, while also being the best places to meet dealers.
+Mainland jewellery fairs scheduled for the second half of 2019 include:

 IV.
 Import and Trade Regulations